andydunstall/figg/README.md

 * Resume: Subscribers can resume from an old offset (either to fetch history or ensure message continuity across connection drops),
-* Message retention: Messages are persisted to a commit log so subscribers can resume from an old offset
+* Message retention: Messages are persisted to a commit log so subscribers can resume from an old offset.

 **Limitations**
-* Only runs on a single node, so theres no faults tolerance or horizonal scaling
+* Only runs on a single node, so theres no faults tolerance or horizonal scaling,
+* Many areas are still WIP.
+The basic service and resume works other areas (especially in the SDK) still need work.

 ## Components
 * [`service/`](./service): Backend Figg service,